pytorch/vision/docs/source/transforms.rst

 CutMix and MixUp are special transforms that are meant to be used on batches rather than on individual images, because they are combining pairs of images together.
-These can be used after the dataloader, or part of a collation function.
+These can be used after the dataloader (once the samples are batched), or part of a collation function.
 See :ref:`sphx_glr_auto_examples_plot_cutmix_mixup.py` for detailed usage examples.

 .. autosummary::